FirelightWP/easy-fancybox/readme.txt

 = Can I make a menu item open in a FancyBox overlay ? =

 Yes.
 But it depends on you theme what you need to do to make it work.
-If you are on WordPress 3+ and your theme supports the new internal Custom Menu feature or if you are using a custom menu in a sidebar widget, it's easy:&nbsp;
+If you are on WordPress 3+ and your theme supports the new internal Custom Menu feature or if you are using a custom menu in a sidebar widget, it's easy:

 1. Go to Settings > Media and enable FancyBox iFrame support.
 2. Go to Appearance > Menus and open the little tab "Screen Options" in the top-right corner.